MiaMiya/tweet_classification/reports/README.md

 >
 > Answer:

 We implemented flake8 to check if each line of code contains max 100 characters and this is enforced using black.
-And we remove unused imports using autoflake and sorting the remaining imports in the optimal order using isort.
-Thereafter we also comment our code in a consistent manner for efficient code comprehension for other users.
+And we remove unused imports using autoflake and sort the remaining imports in the optimal order using isort.
+Thereafter we also commented our code in a consistent manner for efficient code comprehension for other users.

 ## Version control